-With multiple sources of information, the supervision of mobile applications becomes essential and requires administration of the different applications.
-Software administration is an essential facet of any application these days, from application servers to embedded applications.
-We want to detect anomalies by information visualization, borderline behavior or even fraudulent actions.
-In order to have this information, developers use log Application Programming Interfaces (APIs) to transmit all behavioral data.
-To make the information usable, log messages generally have a format as well as a level or hierarchy of severity.
-The application administrator manages the level of expressiveness per module in order not to suffer from too much information.
+In order to have this information, developers use logging application programming interfaces (APIs) to transmit all the behavioral data.
+To make the information usable, the log messages usually have a format that facilitates information extraction.
+Each message usually has a priority level or severity hierarchy and a timestamp associated with an origin.
+The application administrator manages the level of expressiveness per module in order not to suffer from an excess of information.

-There are many areas of application for log messages, from system and network aspects to business applications.
-Database servers like Postgresql have log files containing the history of activity, from the creation of databases and triggers of application connections.
-Embedded applications share the same need.
-An Android application has access to a log API whether it is written in Java, Kotlin or C ++.
+The applications of log messages are numerous; they communicate an internal state to the users, but they can offer more like the reconstruction of a state.
+Database servers like Postgresql have log files containing the history of activity, from database creation to application connection triggers.
+Embedded applications have the same need.
+An Android application has access to a logging API, whether it is written in Java, Kotlin or C++.
 An Android logger corresponds to a variable in memory.
 It can be stored in a file or sent to a socket.

-Log messages play a key role in several phases, not only at runtime but also in all the test phase: unit, integration, system and functional.
-During the development phase, they provide a view of the state of the application, in terms of network, security, business, etc. In the case of an on-board application, these data cannot be displayed because the peripheral does not necessarily have a screen and it is useful to redirect the information into a persistence unit (memory card, memory stick, etc.).
-During the debugging phase, these same messages have a tag that allows them to be filtered, or even to specify a different level of severity from one package to another to configure the feedback.
-As part of this study, this effort is focused on the analysis of log messages in use.
+Log messages play a key role in the life cycle of a project.
+From the unit, integration, system and functional testing phases, logs are used to highlight processing steps.
+During development, they provide a view of the application's progress in terms of network, security, activity, etc. In the case of an embedded application, this data cannot be displayed because the device does not necessarily have a screen and it is useful to redirect the information into a persistence unit (memory card, memory stick, etc.).
+During the debugging phase, these same messages have a tag that allows them to be filtered, or even to specify a different level of severity from one packet to another to configure the feedback.
+In this study, the effort is focused on the analysis of the log messages used.
+For this purpose, we use topics on which each device publishes its messages.
+On the one hand, this allows partitioning the messages into categories; on the other hand, the processing of the published messages is easily distributed [1].

-The difficulties associated with log analysis relate first to the volume of messages received.
-Indeed, it grows rapidly with the number of sources.
-Thus, in the case of on-board application monitoring, when the fleet of peripherals is enriched with new equipment, it is no longer possible in human terms to analyze the logs with serenity.
-The automation of this process is required.
-A second difficulty arises with the flow of these messages, which depends on the use of the monitored applications.
-When the number of users grows, then it is necessary to set up information sampling.
-Finally, it is not uncommon for each embedded application to have its own log format, even if it is generated by the same API.
-In this case, it is necessary to consider a standardization of formats during the collection in order to be able to extract information from different sources and put them in causal relation.
+The difficulties linked to the analysis of logs are firstly linked to the volume of messages received.
+Indeed, this volume grows rapidly with the number of sources.
+Thus, in the case of monitoring embedded applications, when the number of devices increases, it is no longer possible in human terms to analyze the logs with serenity.
+The automation of this process is necessary.
+A second difficulty is the flow of these messages, which depends on the use of the monitored applications.
+When the number of users increases, it is then necessary to set up a sampling of information.
+The third difficulty is that it is not uncommon for each embedded application to have its own log format, even if it is generated by the same API.
+In this case, it is necessary to consider a standardization of the formats during the collection in order to be able to extract information from different sources and to put them in a causal relationship.
+After processing, these log messages must also be stored in a persistence system capable of supporting variations in volume, velocity and variable format (3V of Big Data).
+This persistence system then becomes the underlying information center of the indexing module.